mahapatra-ananya/DirectedStudies-DisentangledRepresentations-Benchmarking/README.md

-(a) To build conceptual knowledge and understanding by extensively reviewing the literature on concepts such as probabilistic graphical models, variational autoencoders (VAEs), and disentangled representation learning in single cell omics, in order to investigate the performance of a new VAE framework named DISCoVeR for the purpose of disentangling condition-specific and condition-invariant latent variables in scRNA-seq data (b) To reproduce the scRNA-seq experiment conducted by Slavutsky et al. (2025) to evaluate DISCoVeR’s performance, and additionally contribute mutual information scores to aid evaluation (c) To extend the experiments by training the DISCoVeR model on two additional datasets and evaluating its generalizability by comparing its performance to other variational autoencoder frameworks
+(a) To build conceptual knowledge and understanding by extensively reviewing the literature on concepts such as probabilistic graphical models, variational autoencoders (VAEs), and disentangled representation learning in single cell omics, in order to investigate the performance of a new VAE framework named DISCoVeR for the purpose of disentangling condition-specific and condition-invariant latent variables in scRNA-seq data.
+(b) To reproduce the scRNA-seq experiment conducted by Slavutsky et al. (2025) to evaluate DISCoVeR’s performance, and additionally contribute mutual information scores to aid evaluation.
+(c) To extend the experiments by training the DISCoVeR model on two additional datasets and evaluating its generalizability by comparing its performance to other variational autoencoder frameworks.